sanger/limber/README.md

 This file is the start point for a set of files documenting how pipelines are configured in Limber.

+In Visual Code you can right click on the md files and Open Preview to see them with their markup formatting.

 ## Running Specs

 ### RSpec